Probably isomorphic structures: Preliminaries

-To streamline the exposition, we restrict ourselves to single-sorted metric structures, with the proviso that everything we say also holds in the multi-sorted case.
-In particular, the domain of a structure is always assumed to be $(M, d^M)$, where $M$ is a non-empty, bounded, complete metric space with distance $d^M$.
+The domain of a structure is always assumed to be $(M, d^M)$, where $M$ is a non-empty, bounded, complete metric space with distance $d^M$.
 This restriction does not pose serious limitations when working with tracial von Neumann algebras $(M, \tau)$, which will always be identified with their closed unit balls and interpreted as metric structures $(M, \| \cdot \|_{1,\tau})$\footnote{Given a von Neumann algebra $M$ and a faithful trace $\tau$ on $M$, the 1-norm is defined by $\| a \|_{1, \tau} \coloneqq \tau((a^\ast a)^{1/2})$, for $a \in M$.
 While the standard axiomatization of tracial von Neumann algebras uses the $\|\cdot\|_{2,\tau}$-norm, the two norms are equivalent on operator norm-bounded balls by \cite[Lemma~29.1]{benyaacov2024extremal}.
-The theory with respect to 1-norm is fits however within the affine framework of \cite{benyaacov2024extremal}, making the methods therein applicable.
+The theory with respect to 1-norm fits, however, within the affine framework of \cite{benyaacov2024extremal}, making the methods therein applicable.
 The difference is of only syntactic nature.} in the language $\cL_{\text{TvN}}$ as in \cite[\S 29]{benyaacov2024extremal} (see also \cite[\S 2.3.2]{FaHaSh:Model2} for an equivalent presentation of tracial von Neumann algebras via multiple domains and with respect to the standard 2-norm $\|\cdot\|_{2,\tau}$).
 We moreover assume, again without loss of generality, that all predicates and formulas have range contained in the interval $[0,1]$ (in the case of von Neumann algebras this can be done by shifting and rescaling).

-In this paper, we focus on the study of certain direct integrals $\int^\oplus_\Omega M_\omega \, d\mu(\omega)$ of metric structures as defined in \cite[\S 8]{benyaacov2024extremal}, to which we refer for the precise definitions and a throughout presentation of this construction.
+In this paper, we focus on the study of certain direct integrals $\int^\oplus_\Omega M_\omega \, d\mu(\omega)$ of metric structures as defined in \cite[\S 8]{benyaacov2024extremal}, to which we refer for the precise definitions and a thorough presentation of this construction.
 In case all $M_\omega$ are tracial von Neumann algebras with separable predual, this definition agrees with the standard definition as in \cite[Chapter IV]{Tak:TheoryI}.

 In this paper we exclusively deal with structures of the form $L^1(\Omega, \mu, M)$, abbreviated $L^1( \Omega, M)$, which correspond to integrals of a constant measurable field with $M_\omega = M$ for all $\omega \in \Omega$, and with \emph{pointwise enumeration} (in the sense of \cite[Definition 8.1.iii]{benyaacov2024extremal}) given by constant functions with values in a dense subset of $M$.
 We briefly recall their definition.